sebdalgarno/sebdalgarno/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student and General Human
+role: PhD Student and Human in the World

 # Organizations/Affiliations to show in About widget
 organizations: